johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 # Save states

-WinUAE save states capture the entire state of the emulated machine into a file that you can restore later instantaneously.
+WinUAE save states capture the entire state of the emulated machine and write it into a so called **state file** that you can restore later instantaneously.
 They are useful to save your progress in games that don't have built-in save game support.
 You can also use them in most (but not all) games as an alternative saving mechanism.

+Save state files have the `.uss` extension.
+You can create them in a few slightly different ways that cater for different use cases, but at the end of the day, there is just a single save state format.

 Compared to other emulators, WinUAE save states are very stable.
 The latest WinUAE can can still load save states created 20 years ago.
 You can count on it that all your save states will continue to work in future WinUAE versions.

-Save state files have the `.uss` extension.
-You can create them in a few slightly different ways that cater for different use cases, but at the end of the day, there is just a single save state format.

 !!! danger